 The Project on Middle East Democracy is a nonpartisan, nonprofit organization dedicated to examining how genuine democracies can develop in the Middle East and how the U.S. can best support that process.
-Through dialogue, research, and advocacy, we aim to strengthen the constituency for U.S. policies that peacefully support democratic reform in the Middle East.
+Through dialogue, research and advocacy, we work to strengthen the constituency for U.S. policies that peacefully support reform in the Middle East.

 After the attacks of September 11, 2001, there was a growing recognition that democratic reform in the Middle East should be viewed not merely as a development objective, but as a strategic priority.
 However, despite the Bush administration’s dramatic rhetorical shift towards a “forward strategy of freedom,” U.S. policy on democracy in the Middle East changed only incrementally in the years that followed.
 New aid programs have been relatively small, and too frequently paired with mixed diplomatic signals, undermining their impact.
 Much worse, by linking Western efforts to promote democracy to deeply unpopular military-led regime change, the administration undermined support for “democracy promotion” in the Middle East and the U.S. alike.

-With dramatic transformations sweeping the Middle East and North Africa, sparked by historic uprisings in Tunisia and Egypt, the importance of democratic change in the region is clearer than ever.
-There is an increasing recognition that the U.S. should get on the right side of these transitions and support the democratic aspirations of Middle Easterners.
-But there is a compelling need to rigorously examine how the U.S. can effectively support transitions to genuine democracy.
-This involves fostering constructive dialogue among academics and activists, policymakers and practitioners, Americans and Middle Easterners; identifying clearly the parameters of legitimate, constructive support for democracy; and empowering the diverse coalition of actors that support policies consistent with those principles.
+As the Middle East undergoes an unprecedented transformation sparked by uprisings in Tunisia, Egypt, Libya, Yemen, and Bahrain there is a compelling need to rigorously examine how the U.S. can best support democratic transitions.
+This involves fostering constructive dialogue among academics and activists, policymakers and practitioners, and Americans and Middle Easterners; identifying the parameters of legitimate, effective support for democracy; and empowering the diverse coalition of actors who support policies consistent with those principles.